 Chief Operating Officer

-10+ yrs exp with clients like ONGC, Halliburton, SOGL, CAIRN, SGFL, BAPEX, BGFCL in the core domain of O&G; expertise in project planning & product devOP; Ensuring the project operations within budget, optimizing costs, and maximizing profitability; Overseeing all aspects of the energy project's operations, including feedstock procurement, waste processing, energy generation, and environmental compliance.
+Over 10 years of experience with clients like ONGC, Halliburton, SOGL, CAIRN, SGFL, BAPEX, and BGFCL in the O&G sector.
+Expertise in project planning, product development, and ensuring projects operate within budget, optimizing costs, and maximizing profitability.
+Skilled in overseeing operations, including feedstock procurement, waste processing, energy generation, and environmental compliance.

 Sachin Kumar Sharma